 A: This is the result of residue from the manufacturing process burning off.
 Open all of the windows and doors in the room for proper ventilation and allow the oven to run with nothing inside for at least 45 minutes before the first use.

-Q: Where can I find the warranty terms for this product?
+Q: Where can I find the model and serial number of my unit?

 A: The model and serial numbers can be found on the inside of the oven door jamb, on the manufacturing sticker.